Answers to Your XRPL Questions

 No, Ripple does not own or control the XRP Ledger or XRP Ledger network.

 Ripple contributes to a reference implementation of the core XRP Ledger server ( rippled ) and employs a team of engineers who contribute to the open-source codebase.
 Ripple periodically publishes pre-compiled binary packages of the software for convenience.
 Anyone can download and compile the software from source.

 Several entities publish recommended validator lists (UNLs).
-As of September 2022, Ripple runs 3 of the 35 validators in the default UNL.
+As of July 2023, Ripple runs only 1 of the 35 validators in the default UNL.